leonyufeng/damage_detection_torchserve/README.md

 Then run `test_serving.py` to verify detection result.

 3. Stop serving model
-Simply run `torchserve --stop` at the
+Simply run `torchserve --stop` at the same terminal that starts torchserve